MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_1/readme.txt

 B. INSTALLING

-The distribution file is an installer.
-Execution of the distribution file will install ModelMuse in a directory chosen by the user.
+The recommended method of installing ModelMuse is to run one of the installers.
+Execution of the installer will install ModelMuse in a directory chosen by the user.
 If no previous version of ModelMuse is installed, the default installation directory will be C:\Program Files\USGS\ModelMuse4 or
 C:\Program Files (x86)\USGS\ModelMuse4.
 If a previous version of ModelMuse is installed, the default installation directory will be the directory for